IBM/zopeneditor-about/README.md

 - Custom code snippet support and more than 200 high value code snippets for COBOL, PL/I, and JCL out of the box
 - Search and replace refactoring across multiple program files

-Note, that this initial release for HLASM only supports a subset of the capabilities available for COBOL and PL/I. For the Job Control Language (JCL), the extension provides syntax highlighting.
+Note, that the current early releases for HLASM and REXX only support a subset of the capabilities available for COBOL and PL/I. For the Job Control Language (JCL), the extension only provides syntax highlighting.

 To learn more about the IBM Z Open Editor extension's capabilities, we suggest that you walk through our [documentation](https://ibm.github.io/zopeneditor-about/Docs/introduction.html) and try it with the [example repository](https://github.com/IBM/zopeneditor-sample) provided on GitHub.

 To interact with z/OS, this extension also automatically co-installs the [Zowe Explorer](https://marketplace.visualstudio.com/items?itemName=Zowe.vscode-extension-for-zowe) VS Code Extension.
-This extension can be used to edit COBOL, PL/I, HLASM, and JCL files opened on z/OS MVS™ and USS using the Zowe extension's Data Sets and USS views.
+This extension can be used to edit COBOL, PL/I, HLASM, REXX, and JCL files opened on z/OS MVS™ and USS using the Zowe extension's Data Sets and USS views.
 It can even run JCL jobs via right-click and let's you download and browse job spool files.

 ## Table of contents